ptmccrary/public-api-request/README.md

 # Awesome Startup Employee Directory

-Makes use of random user Generator API ('https://randomuser.me/') to create an employee directory for a startup company
+Makes use of random user Generator API ('https://randomuser.me/') to create an employee directory for a startup company.

 ### CSS Updates